 It may be possible to rent out your home to provide you with an income which will cover care costs.
 However, if you plan to do this, you must be prepared for the fact that there may be ‘void’ periods when you might not be able to find tenants and therefore there’s no rent coming in.
 There will also be maintenance costs to cover, as well as letting agent property management fees.
 Find out more about what’s involved in renting out a property in our guide What are my responsibilities as a landlord?

 Unlike a conventional mortgage, with equity release there are usually no monthly repayments to make – instead, interest rolls up and the loan plus interest is repaid when the property is eventually sold.
-Equity release is not without risk however, and it could affect your or their entitlement to means-tested benefits, as well as reducing any inheritance you might have planned to leave.
-If you would like to find out more, you can find out more about equity release in our guide Equity release: what is it and how does it work?
+Equity release is not without risk however, and it could affect your entitlement to means-tested benefits, as well as reducing any inheritance you might have planned to leave.
+If you would like to find out more, read our guide Equity release: what is it and how does it work?

 Taking money out of your home through equity release is a big financial decision so it is important to seek professional advice if you’re considering taking this route to cover long-term care costs.